pd-projects/hugo-puredata.info/content/building-pd.md

 - download the ASIO SDK: https://www.steinberg.net/en/company/developer.html

-- uncompress asiosdk2.3.zip (or higher) into the `asio` folder of your downloded Pd sources
+- uncompress asiosdk2.3.zip (or higher) into the `asio` folder of your downloaded Pd sources

 - remove the version number so that you get `pure-data/asio/ASIOSDK`